pivotal/docs-tap/about-package-profiles.hbs.md

 ## <a id='profiles-and-packages'></a> Installation profiles in Tanzu Application Platform v1.2

 You can deploy Tanzu Application Platform through predefined profiles, each containing various packages, or you can install  packages individually.
-The profiles are designed to allow the Tanzu Application Platform to scale across an organization's multicluster, multicloud, or hybrid cloud infrastructure.
+The profiles are designed to allow Tanzu Application Platform to scale across an organization's multicluster, multicloud, or hybrid cloud infrastructure.
 These profiles are not meant to cover all customer use cases, but serve as a starting point to allow for further customization.

 The following profiles are available in Tanzu Application Platform: